◉ Certification Introduction

 ◉ Product Range

-Refrigerator, air conditioner, washing machine, electric water heater, printer, copier, fax machine, television, monitor, microcomputer, mobile communication handheld device, telephone standalone
+Product types: air conditioner, refrigerator, washing machine, electric water heater, printing, copying, scanning, fax and multifunctional all-in-one machine (original printer/copier/fax machine merged), television, monitoring equipment, microcomputer, mobile communication handheld device, telephone standalone machine

 ◉ Test project